Stacker8/WAX-ICM-Tutorial/examples/upload-image.md

     });
 ```

-**For this request there are two required and one non-required paramater**
+**For this request there are two required and one non-required parameter**

 Required
 ```javascript